biostatsPMH/BiostatsUHNplus/README.md

 ### Summary statistics by patient ID nested in cohort, stratified by overall survival status

-Use model output and unnested or nested p-value at caution!
+Use model output and unnested or nested p-value with caution!

 ``` r
 library(reportRmd);